 Poipu Beach – This beach is located on the south side of the island.
 This is a great beach for snorkeling and seeing wildlife.
 Each time we visited, we either saw seals or sea turtles resting on the beach.
 This beach is pretty popular, so it can get a little crowded at times.

-Hanalei Bay – If you want to try your hand at surfing or kayaking, spend an afternoon at Hanalei Bay on the north shore.
+Hanalei Bay – If you want to try your hand at surfing or kayaking, spend an afternoon at Hanalei Bay on the north shore, we recommend you to check out at campingfunzone.com these tips before going in a kayaking adventure.
 My favorite thing about this visiting this beach was the views surrounding it.
 Directly behind the beach are the lush green mountains that have several waterfalls flowing from the top.
 Where else in the world can you enjoy that kind of a view while relaxing on a beach!

 Kalihiwai Beach – This beach is located on the north side of the island near the Princeville airport.
 It’s a small, quiet beach where a small river empties into the ocean.
 You can take kayaks or paddle boards up the river to some waterfalls nearby.